Benedolt/ubuntu-on-legacy-macs/MacBook7,1 (A1342).md

 Under MacOS even Firefox supports two-finger swipes to jump back and forth.
 Under Ubuntu only Chromium-based browsers support that.
 I always install the Firefox extension [Two Finger History Jump](https://addons.mozilla.org/de/firefox/addon/two-finger-history-jump/) to get that feature back.

 # Install nvidia drivers
-Before the point release of Ubuntu 22.04.2 the would not run reliably using the nouveau driver but would freeze constantly.
+Switching from the nouveau to the nvidia drivers is not strictly neccessary anymore.
+Before the point release of Ubuntu 22.04.2 that was different as the OS would not would freeze constantly.
 This could be fixed by installing the proprietary nvidia drivers.
-It might still be interesting and/or neccessary to some, so I'm leaving here's how you do it:
+It might still be interesting and/or neccessary to some, so I'm here's how you do it:

 The MacBook7,1 uses an Nvidia GeForce 320M which is only supported in the legacy nvidia-driver version 340.
 This version isn't available in Ubuntu anymore so we have to jump through a few hoops: